Formation of Trapped Surfaces from Past Null Infinity: IN THE PURSUIT OF CHRISTODOULOU'S RESULTS

-Above we have proved a semi-global existence result in weaker norms.
-As we explained in the introduction, here with initial data in \cite{Chr:book}, we hope to promote the results in weaker norms to stronger norms.
+Comparing with the norms in \cite{Chr:book}, the norms we employ in previous sections are weaker norms.
+So far we have proved a semi-global existence result in these weaker norms.
+With initial data in \cite{Chr:book}, we promote the results in weaker norms to stronger norms.

-\subsection{Initial data.}
+\subsection{Initial data}

-From Chapter 2 in \cite{Chr:book}, the initial data along $H_{u_0}$ he prescribes satisfies the conditions below:
+The prescribed initial data along $H_{u_{\infty}}$ in \cite{Chr:book} are demonstrated below: